Updates

 Let’s First Amend This!

-WEEK ONE, DAY THREE BREAKFAST (MAINLINE)
+WEEK TWO, DAY ONE BREAKFAST (MAINLINE)

 [Fruit and whole grain bread is substituted at facilities flagged for excessively brewing alcohol.]